-Tech may also check to see if you meet our sound limits which are 100db @ 50 fee.
+At a minimum, your car must meet our sound limits which are 100db @ 50 fee.
 For reasonable first offenses, you will be asked to fix sound issue for the next event.
 An unreasonably loud vehicle will not be able to participate until the sound level is reduced.
-Not only does this help with site retention it's safer for grid and corner workers hearing.
+This is at the Solo Chairperson's descretion.
+Not only does this help with site retention it's safer for the grid and corner workers hearing.

 Tech will put a sticker on your car and your helmet.
 It is the driver's responsibility to make sure they have their car ready.
 If you do not have both a helmet and car sticker, you cannot run, they will be checking for them at the starting line.
 If you do not bring your helmet or you do not have numbers on your car when you go to tech you will be forced out of line and have to wait in line again when the car is ready.
 Check to see if you're eligible for an annual tech inspection.